SepehrNorouzi7/SepehrNorouzi7/README.md

 ## Hi there 👋
 ## About Me
 Hello!
 I'm Sepehr "Maverick" Norouzi.
 Maverick is my call sign!
 As you'll find out, I'm a back-end developer.
 I've had goals since I was child.
 The goals that keep me to develop myself and be the best of the best.
 I'm growing and actually interesting in backend and frontend technologies.
-As my closed friends said, Sepehr doesn't know fatigue, he is hardworking for his plans and in a word he's fighter.
+As my close friends said, Sepehr doesn't know fatigue, he's hardworking for his plans and in a word he's fighter.
 That's the whole point.
 Here's a bit more about me:

 ## Skills
  - Languages: